 Supplier of packaging materials shall refer to AFIRM packaging RSL for testing requirements.
+The same rules of testing and reporting do though apply as described in this document.

 MRSL: The Manufacturing Restricted Substances List (MRSL) industry-wide tool bans the intentional use of priority chemicals during the manufacturing of textiles, synthetic leather and natural